Effective date: 2021-11-01

 0.3.
 Security Cookies: We use Security Cookies for security purposes.

 0.4.
-Advertising Cookies: Advertising Cookies are used to serve you with advertisements that may be relevant to you and your interests.
+Advertising Cookies: Advertising Cookies are used to serve you with advertisements that may be relevant to you

 While using our Service, we may also collect the following information: email, country, telephone number (work, mobile) and other data.